When low testosterone is actually a simple vitamin problem

 • Keeps your sperm healthy.
 If you want to keep those little guys in great shape, get enough vitamin D. Optimal levels of this nutrient are necessary to support male fertility and to maintain a healthy sperm count and high-quality semen.

-• May have two roles in chronic inflammation.
+• It may have two roles in chronic inflammation.
 Experts have long believed a deficiency of vitamin D to be a contributing cause of chronic inflammation, a condition associated with serious health problems such as prostatitis, arthritis, heart disease, Alzheimer’s disease, and more.
 Recent research, however, suggests that low vitamin D may be a consequence of chronic inflammation.
-In either case, maintaining a healthy level of vitamin D can be beneficial in managing chronic inflammation.
+In either case, maintaining a healthy vitamin D level can be beneficial for managing chronic inflammation.

 • Promotes muscle strength and integrity.
-Vitamin D plays a role in promoting muscle strength and integrity in men of all ages.
+Vitamin D helps maintain muscle strength and integrity in men of all ages.
 The nutrient has demonstrated an ability to improve muscle remodeling as well as muscle strength and gait along with a reduced risk of falls due to vitamin D’s direct impact on muscle cells.

 • Boosts your immune system and ability to fight infections.
 Yes, vitamin C is good for fighting infections, but don’t forget vitamin D!
 In fact, there are a growing number of studies indicating that vitamin D can be helpful in treating infections as well, such as frequent respiratory tract infections.
 In addition, low vitamin D levels are associated with a significantly greater risk of flu and sinusitis.
 Overall, vitamin D has a positive impact on immune response and can be beneficial for individuals who have autoimmune diseases, such as rheumatoid arthritis, multiple sclerosis, diabetes, and inflammatory bowel disease.